FIWARE/tutorials.Step-by-Step/docs/crud-operations.md

 -   An **Inventory Item** is another conceptural entity, used to assocate products, stores, shelves and physical objects.
 It would have properties such as:
-    -   An assocation to the product being sold
+    -   An association to the product being sold
     -   An association to the store in which the product is being sold
     -   An association to the shelf where the product is being displayed
     -   A stock count of the quantity of the product available in the warehouse